Substance Abuse Billing Services in Georgia

 Why Georgia Substance Abuse Practices Need Specialized Billing

 Georgia's healthcare market includes 25,000+ physicians, and substance abuse practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Georgia on the commercial side and Georgia Families on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
 Generic billing teams without GA specific knowledge leave revenue on the table.

 Substance Abuse billing itself is complex.
 Substance abuse billing spans SBIRT screening codes (99408-99409), medication-assisted treatment (MAT) with drug-specific J-codes for buprenorphine and naltrexone, and multi-level program billing using H-codes for PHP, IOP, and residential services.
 The 42 CFR Part 2 privacy framework imposes stricter protections than HIPAA, and the Mental Health Parity and Addiction Equity Act requires payers to cover substance abuse at parity with medical-surgical benefits.
-When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 3 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Atlanta to Columbus and across Georgia.
+When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 6 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Atlanta to Athens and across Georgia.

 Code